 - Avoid clicking on embedded links within text messages.

 - Do not respond to texts appearing to be from a financial institution or merchant asking you to update your account information or provide personal info.

 - If you get a message that looks to be from a bank or a company with whom you do business with that includes a link or request to provide information, call the business directly.
 Do not use the phone number provided in the text.

 - Never click a link or call the phone number provided in a message if you’re unsure whom it’s from.

-- Implement multi-factor authentication and consider utilizing hardware as part of that MFA.
-For Cloudflare, the use of a physical item (a fob in employee computer’s USB ports) prevented the hackers from gaining Okta credentials.
+- Implement multi-factor authentication (MFA) and consider utilizing hardware as part of that MFA, such as token for your device.
 This extra level of defense can be the difference between a thwarted attack and a data breach.